+(a) a choreographic show or entertainment in dumb show; and

+Printed by the Government Printer, No. 1 Power Lane, Belmopan, by the authority of the Government of Belize.

-- (a) a choreographic show or entertainment in dumb show; and - (b) a scenario or script for a film but does not include a film as distinct from the scenario or script; - "drawing" includes a diagram, map, chart or plan; - "educational establishment" means any school, college or other educational body designated, either individually or by reference to a class, for the purposes of this Act by the Minister by order; - "engraving" includes an etching, lithograph, product of photogravure, woodcut, print or similar work, not being a photograph; - "exclusive recording contract" means a contract between a performer and another person under which that person is entitled, to the exclusion of all other person, including the performer, to make recordings of one or more of his performances with a view to their being sold or let for hire, or shown or played in public; - "film" means a recording on any medium from which a moving image may by any means be produced; - "future copyright" means copyright which will or may come into existence in respect of any future work or class of works or on the coming into operation of this Act, or on the occurrence of any other future event, and "prospective owner" shall be construed accordingly and, in relation to any such copyright, includes a person prospectively entitled thereto by virtue of such an agreement as is mentioned in section 28 (1);
+(b) a scenario or script for a film but does not include a film as distinct from the scenario or script;

+"drawing" includes a diagram, map, chart or plan;

+"educational establishment" means any school, college or other educational body designated, either individually or by reference to a class, for the purposes of this Act by the Minister by Order published in the Gazette;

+"engraving" includes an etching, lithograph, product of photogravure, woodcut, print or similar work, not being a photograph;

+"exclusive recording contract" means a contract between a performer and another person under which that person is entitled, to the exclusion of all other persons, including the performer, to make recordings of one or more of the performer's performances with a view to their being sold or let for hire, or shown or played in public, or otherwise commercially exploited;

+"film" means a recording on any medium from which a moving image may by any means be produced;

+"future copyright" means copyright which will or may come into existence in respect of any future work or class of works or on the coming into operation of this Act, or on the occurrence of any other future event, and "prospective owner" shall be construed accordingly and, in relation to any such copyright, includes a person prospectively entitled thereto by virtue of such an agreement as is mentioned in section 28 (1);

-"graphic work" includes ---
+"graphic work" includes -

-- (a) any painting, drawing, diagram, map, chart or plan, - (b) any engraving, etching, lithograph, woodcut or similar work; - "High Court" means the High Court of Justice of the Eastern Caribbean Supreme Court;
+- (a) any painting, drawing, diagram, map, chart or plan; and - (b) any engraving, etching, lithograph, woodcut or similar work;